 The universe of Warhammer 40k is full of shadows.
 The spectre of death haunts every waking moment for every creature fighting for survival, but none face death quite like Craftworlds Eldar.
-Their civilisation is fading, the skein of Aeldari existence is tenuous at best, and every death is an eternal damnation.
 Few factions in Warhammer 40,000 mix together an intriguing backstory with beautiful tabletop miniatures quite as well as the Craftworlds Eldar, bringing together the best of what Games Workshop can do in both storytelling and model design.

 The Eldar have been a staple of Warhammer 40k since 1987, when the first proto-space-Elf model was released.
 Since then, they’ve changed and evolved considerably, taking on Elf-like fantasy ideas, and putting brand new twists on the formula of a grimdark future ruined by dark gods.
 There are now several different varieties of Eldar, from the mercurial Harlequins to the death-god-worshipping Ynnari.
-Each has their own flavour, rules, and models, with the largest and most commonly known faction being Craftworlds Eldar.
-If you think of Eldar or Aeldari, you’re probably going to think of Craftworlds Eldar first.
+However, if you think of Eldar or Aeldari, you’re probably going to think of Craftworlds Eldar first.

 It doesn’t matter if you’re new to the game or looking for a new army for 9th edition, either way settle back and relax as we guide you through space and time for a comprehensive look at Craftworlds Eldar in Warhammer 40,000 9th edition.